Keith Critchlow: Biography

 In 1983, Critchlow was asked by Indian philosopher and author Jiddu Krishnamurti to design the Krishnamurti Study Centre in Hampshire, UK, which was completed in 1986.
 His other architectural works include, the Lindisfarne Chapel in Crestone, Colorado, in the United States with a special design for the vaulting of the dome, and a hospital, the Sri Sathya Sai Institute of Higher Medical Sciences in Puttaparthi, India.
 Isaac Tigrett, who had founded the Hard Rock Cafe enterprise, secured Critchlow's expertise to design the hospital in Puttuparthi.
 His use of sacred geometry played a major role in these architectural designs and projects.

 Critchlow made an important contribution to the re-construction of the Minbar of Saladin in the al-Aqsa Mosque, Jerusalem.
 The minbar was destroyed by fire in 1969 following an arson attack by an evangelical Christian.
 King Hussein of Jordan launched a 30-year search, including international competitions, to find a sufficiently qualified person to re-design the intricate patterns of the minbar.
-The competition was finally won by Minwer Al-Meheid who was inspired to make his submission after spending a year studying Critchlow's work:"Seemingly, the ancient knowledge of how to map the structure geometrically had been lost.
+The competition was finally won by Minwer Al-Meheid who was inspired to make his submission after spending a year studying Critchlow's work:

+Seemingly, the ancient knowledge of how to map the structure geometrically had been lost.
 Until, that is, Minwer al-Meheid, an engineer from Jordan, walked into a bookshop in Damascus and fell upon a work that contained the answers.
-It was Islamic Patterns, a pioneering and seminal study of the geometry underpinning Islamic art, by Keith Critchlow."
-Resurgence & Ecologist Magazine, 2015.The story of the re-construction of the Minbar of Saladin is told in a documentary film Stairway to Heaven.
+It was Islamic Patterns, a pioneering and seminal study of the geometry underpinning Islamic art, by Keith Critchlow.

+The story of the re-construction of the Minbar of Saladin is told in a documentary film Stairway to Heaven.